90t/book-club/README.md

 ##### Translations
 - The transaltions feature of this application, was by far the most difficult work flow tp master
 - I am convinced to problem lies in my compileing of my ready made spanish messages.pot file
-- I will be lookig to this bug & when I have it resolved I will updaet this bug notice
+- I will be looking to this bug & when I have it resolved I will update this bug notice

 ##### redis